threeport/threeport/docs/docs/architecture/threeport-core.md

 The following outline the primary requirements used to develop Threeport Core.

 * Scalable: All components of Threeport Core are designed to scale to meet the global needs of an organization's software delivery.
 The API, and all controllers are horizontally scalable.
-* Resilient: Threeport Core is designed to be installed across multiple regions as as to remain functional in the event of a regional outage.
+* Resilient: Threeport Core is designed to be installed across multiple regions to remain functional in the event of a regional outage.
 * Extensible: The core system is designed to accept module additions so that all common and specialized requirements can be accomodated in a single, coherent system.

 ## Foundational Principles